apiato/documentation/docs/optional-components/languages.md

 ### Rules {#rules}

 - Languages CAN be placed inside the Containers.
-However the default laravel `resources/lang` languages files are still loaded and can be used as well.
+However, the default laravel `resources/lang` languages files are still loaded and can be used as well.

 - All Translations are namespaced as the lower case of the Container name.